undergroundmanPr0/yt2rss/README.md

 	yt2rss get -c [CHANNEL_ID] -f [FILE_NAME]

 You will receive a file link as `file://[LOCATION]/[FILE_NAME].xml` which you can copy and paste in your RSS feed reader url list.

+## For contributing

+If you find any sort of issues while using yt2rss raise one here [Issues](https://github.com/undergroundmanPr0/yt2rss/issues)

+If you want to work on some features or enhancement on yt2rss then consider reading the [CONTRIBUTING.md](https://github.com/undergroundmanPr0/yt2rss/blob/main/CONTRIBUTING.md)